Skip to main content

 Check out the Container for the list of interaction events supported.

-Checking if Object is Interactive
+Checking if an Object is Interactive

 You can check if an object is interactive by calling the isInteractive property.
 This will return true if eventMode is set to static or dynamic.